openforcefield/openff-docs/source/install.md

 ### Advanced Environment Management

+Mamba/Conda cache the packages you install, so if you've already downloaded a particular version, you can install it in as many environments as you like without having to re-download it.
+In fact, Mamba/Conda try their hardest to unpack each version once, and then hardlink to it from each environment to keep the storage size of environments down.
+So don't be afraid to just create a new environment!

+Because of this linking behavior, package code is often shared among different environments.
+If you edit one environment's `lib/python/site-packages` directory for example, those changes are likely to affect other environments.
+If you want to tinker with the code of your dependencies, consider using the `--copy` argument when installing them to avoid linking!

-If you prefer, you can specify the path to a virtual environment's root directory as a prefix instead of giving an environment's name:
+If you prefer, you can specify the path to a virtual environment's root directory as a prefix instead of giving an environment's name.
+This can be useful for temporary environments, or for environments that are local to a project:

 ```shell-session
 $ mamba create -c conda-forge -p <prefix> <package(s)>